Shopify/sv-rollout/README.md

-# deployify
+# sv-rollout

-Deployify is used to restart multiple runit services concurrently, a configurable ratio of them to time out, with configurable concurrency, and optionally "canaries", which are restarted before the rest of the services.
+`sv-rollout` is used to restart multiple runit services concurrently, a configurable ratio of them to time out, with configurable concurrency, and optionally "canaries", which are restarted before the rest of the services.

 ```
-Usage of ./deployify:
+Usage of sv-rollout:
   -canary-ratio=0.001: canary nodes are restarted first.
 If they fail, the deploy is failed.
 Rounded up to the nearest node, unless set to zero
   -canary-timeout-tolerance=0: ratio of canary nodes that are permitted to time out without causing the deploy to fail
   -chunk-ratio=0.2: after canary nodes, ratio of remaining nodes permitted to restart concurrently